resbazSQL/lc-webscraping/_episodes/02-dom.md

 We can run XPath queries directly from within all major modern browsers, by enabling the built-in Javascript console.

-> ## Exercise: display the console in your browser
+> ## Exercise: Display the console in your browser
 >
 > * In Firefox, use to the *Tools > Web Developer > Web Console* menu item.
 > * In Chrome, use the *View > Developer > Javascript Console* menu item.